zarusz/SlimMessageBus/README.md

 - The core of `SlimMessageBus` is "slim"
   - Simple, common and friendly API to work with messaging systems
   - No external dependencies.
-  - The core interface can be used in domain model (e.g. Domain Events)
+  - The core interface can be used in the domain model (e.g. Domain Events)
 - Plugin architecture:
-  - DI integration (Microsoft.Extensions.DependencyInjection, Autofac, CommonServiceLocator, Unity)
   - Message serialization (JSON, XML)
   - Use your favorite messaging broker as a provider by simply pulling a NuGet package
+  - Add transactional outbox pattern or message validation
 - No threads created (pure TPL)
 - Async/Await support
 - Fluent configuration